jinghao/jinghao.github.com/_posts/2009-04-14-adblock-for-google-chrome.md

 Bonus feature: Configure your exceptions list by following the instructions at the end of the installation.

 **CliffsNotes Edition:** Just [download the installation file (click here)](/uploads/AdBlockforChrome.exe), run it, and follow the brief instructions at the end to enjoy ad-free browsing.
 Have fun!
-(Obviously this works only on Windows) Note: You MUST <strong>update and close</strong> Google Chrome before installing this.
+(Obviously this works only on Windows) Note: You MUST **update and close** Google Chrome before installing this.

 If you like this, please [Digg it](http://digg.com/software/AdBlock_for_Google_Chrome_5) and share it with your friends.